 This course is a study of funeral home operations and management.
-Major topics of discussion will include: site selection, financing, recruitment and training of personnel, establishment of management policies, selection-room planning, and merchandising.
-Students will be able to relate theories of funeral home management and merchandising to practical funeral home operations.
+Major topics of discussion will include: site selection, financing, recruitment and training of personnel, establishment of management policies, conducting and arrangement conference, selection-room planning, marketing, merchandising, small business, cremation, cemetery operations, prearrangement, and compliance with governmental regulations.
+Factors that influence change in funeral patterns, practices, and trends are also discussed.
 (Sp)